 The Barbary pirates or Ottoman corsairs, were pirates who operated under the cover of privateer operations authorized by the Barbary states.
 The Barbary pirates operated from western portion of the north Africa from Tripoli west to Moroccan ports.
 This became known as the Barbary coast.
 The Muslim Barbary pirates preyed on Christian and other non-Islamic shipping in the western Mediterranean Sea beginning with the Crusades, but more importantly inthe 16th century after the fall of Granada to the Christians (1492).
 The attacks continued into the early 19th century.

-Morocco was the nation to publicly recognize the United States, perhaps with ulterior motive (1777).
-Brbary corsairs began seeing American shipping in the Mediterannean after America had achieved its independence (1783).
+Morocco was the first nation to publicly recognize the United States, perhaps with ulterior motive (1777).
+Barbary corsairs began seeing American shipping in the Mediterannean after America had achieved its independence (1783).
 Morocco was the first Barbary state to seize an American vessel (1784).
 Algiers subsequently sized were the Maria and Dauphin (1785).
 The men aboard were cast into a dank prisoin and reduced to slavery.
 The Dey of Algiers demanded a huge payment to ransome the captives and for for a peace treaty to protect other American ships.
 This incident occurred at a time when the United States was still governed by the Articles of Confederation.
 There was no American Navy at the time to protect the new country's merchant marine and no national govcernment capable of building a navy.
 The Americans wre at first mistified by the attacks.
 The suffering crew wrote letters to Ambassador Thomass Jefferson in Paris, pleading for assistance.

 At the sane time, John Adams, who was the American ambassador in Britain met with with Sidi Haji Abdul Rahman Adja, the Tripoltanian ambassador to Britain.
 His descriptions of his meetings make for amusing reaing today.